 In this case, please contact the German embassy and explain the situation to them.
 The embassy can discuss your case with the respective foreign national’s office and issue an entry visa for you.

 Please refer to the team of the International Office exclusively with any questions.
 Please refrain from contacting any other e-mail accounts than the ones indicated on the International Office website.
 Your questions will be forwarded by them if necessary.

 In case there are any deviations from the standard application or enrollment procedure for the upcoming semesters, we will inform you about this here.

 For any questions pertaining to the consequences of the corona crisis, please use one of the following e-mail addresses.
 We coordinate the answering of all questions internally:

 Please make sure to provide your student registration number and use your university e-mail account.

-Program administration and examining board members must also report any findings they have using the e-mail address dez2uni-potsdamde.
 Please inform your students about the notification procedure mentioned above.

 Update: March 24, 2022